ghulam-ahmad-1/Argriculture-crops-classification-using-Pretrained-VIT/README.md

-Here's a structured documentation explaining the provided code:

 # Vision Transformer Image Classification

 This script demonstrates how to train and evaluate a Vision Transformer (ViT) model for image classification using the PyTorch and Hugging Face Transformers libraries.
 The script covers dataset preparation, model training, accuracy evaluation, and visualization of predictions.